Wage Calculator

 It estimates the incremental tax effect

 Rather than applying a flat CGT rate, the calculator measures the increase in total tax once the taxable gain is added to your other annual income.
 That reflects how capital gains are actually taxed for individuals in Australia.
+To see how the same income flows through to your salary after tax, use the take-home pay calculator.

 Cost-base adjustments are not modelled